yurihikari/garuda-hyprdots/README.md

 Or simply pick what you need from the files, and use it in your own.

+For the nwgbar icons, you can use the included script to install them (install.sh inside the nwgbar-icons folder)

 ## Keybinds
 Please, refer to this file : https://github.com/yurihikari/garuda-sway-config/blob/c7fafa6c425014971525b5ff9bbf66f1facad5b4/sway/cheatsheet.md
 Or use Meta+Shift+I to get a keybind sheet directly on your terminal.